-March 15

-Human Resources
+March 15 Human Resources Presentation

-Presentation

-June 23Undergraduat

-Undergraduate RUYES Orientation Start Date
+June 23 Undergraduate RUYES Orientation Start Date

 UPCOMING EVENTS

 FEBRUARY

+Topic

 Linden - YES (Youth Enjoy Science) Club

+Activity

-- Demonstration of genetic testing through review of mutations and running a gel electrophoresis during class - L-YES meeting after school
+- Demonstration of genetic testing through review of mutations and running a gel electrophoresis during class

+- L-YES meeting after school

+Hosted by

 Pramila Natarajan Tristan Mondesir Linden High School

 FEBRUARY

+Topic

 Genetic Counseling as a career and cancer genetic testing

+Activity

-- Genetic Counselors share the academic process of their career - Review interpretations of pedigree and family history of cancer
+- Genetic Counselors share the academic process of their career

+- Review interpretations of pedigree and family history of cancer

+Hosted by

 LIFE Center and Genetic Counseling Certificate Program & Woodbridge YES

 MARCH

+Topic

 Linden - YES (Youth Enjoy Science) Club & Woodbridge -YES (Youth Enjoy Science) Club

+Activity

 • Student field trip to Rutgers Cancer Institute of New Jersey

-RUYES & Rutgers Cancer Institute of New Jersey Education and Training Department

-PAST EVENTS

-DECEMBER

-Woodbridge - YES (Youth Enjoy Science)Club

-Overview of Radiation

-Oncology with Dr. Malcom

-Mattes at W-YES Club

-Maria Tolentino Woodbridge High School

-JANUARY

-RUYES Introduction & Presentation at New Jersey City University

-STEM Career Opportunities & RUYES Info Session in collaboration with NJCU

-NJCU, RUYES & Rutgers Cancer Institute of New Jersey Post Doc Angelica Barreto-Galvez

-JANUARY

-Rutgers Youth Enjoy Science (RUYES) at Paul Robeson Campus Center

-RUYES Staff visited Paul Robeson Campus Center in Newark, NJ for information distribution and to meet the students

-RUYES Staff

-WINTER ISSUE

-Concer Hwareness

-CERVICAL CANCER
+Hosted by

+RUYES & Rutgers Cancer Institute of New Jersey Education and Training Department PAST EVENTS DECEMBER JANUARY JANUARY Topic Woodbridge - YES (Youth Enjoy Science)Club Topic RUYES Introduction & Presentation at New Jersey City University Topic Rutgers Youth Enjoy Science (RUYES) at Paul Robeson Campus Center Activity • Overview of Radiation Oncology with Dr. Malcom Mattes at W-YES Club Activity • STEM Career Opportunities & RUYES Info Session in collaboration with NJCU Activity • RUYES Staff visited Paul Robeson Campus Center in Newark, NJ for information distribution and to meet the students Hosted by Maria Tolentino Woodbridge High School Hosted by NJCU, RUYES & Rutgers Cancer Institute of New Jersey Post Doc Angelica Barreto-Galvez Hosted by RUYES Staff WINTER ISSUE Cancer Awareness CERVICAL CANCER

+Facts: The cervix is the lower, narrow end of the uterus.
+The cervix connects the vagina (the birth canal) to the upper part of the uterus.
+Cervical cancer is the easiest gynecologic cancer to prevent with regular screening tests and follow-ups.
+It is also highly curable when found and treated early.
+Almost all cervical cancers are caused by HPV.
+You are more likely to get HPV if you started having sex at an early age, or if you or your partner have had sex with several others.
+However, any woman who has ever had sex is at risk for HPV.
+These factors can increase your risk of cervical cancer: Smoking.

+• Having HIV (the virus that causes AIDS) or another condition that weakens the immune system. - Using birth control pills for a long time (five or more years). - Having many sexual partners (someone with the HPV infection). - Having multiple full-term pregnancies.

+Screening Options:

 Myths:

 Only older women can get cervical cancer.

-• The average age for pre-cancerous cervical changes is 29.
+The average age for pre-cancerous cervical changes is 29.
 After menopause, screening is not necessary.

-Pap smears and HPV testing should continue after menopause, although they may be less frequent.
+• Pap smears and HPV testing should continue after menopause, although they may be less frequent.
 Risks do not decrease with age.
 Condoms can prevent cervical cancer/HPV.